-The success of the study is extremely important because evaluation of current statewide energy efficiency programs and initiatives requires extensive knowledge of baseline market conditions, and changes relative to that specific baseline over time.
+The continuation of this study is important because evaluation of current statewide energy efficiency programs and initiatives requires extensive knowledge of baseline market conditions and of changes relative to that baseline over time.
 In order to assess the success of market transformation efforts, as well as the success of statewide energy efficiency programs, it is necessary to develop a reasonably comprehensive system to track a variety of indicators of market changes that are attributable to these efforts (market effects).
-While most market behaviors (and behavioral changes) cannot be expressed quantitatively, the trend of market shares of energy efficiency appliances and other measures, over time, is one market effect indicator that is truly measurable, and can be quantified.
+While many market behaviors (and behavioral changes) cannot be expressed quantitatively, the trend of market shares of energy efficiency appliances and other measures over time is one market effect indicator that is truly measurable and can be quantified.